British Bangladeshis: Education

+According to Department for Education statistics for the 2021–22 academic year, British Bangladeshi pupils in England attained below the national average for academic performance at A-Level, but above the national average for GCSE level.
+16.5% of British Bangladeshi pupils achieved at least 3 As at A Level and an average score of 54.4 was achieved in Attainment 8 scoring at GCSE level.
+In an article published in The Economist in November 2022, the improved GCSE results for Bangladeshi students were highlighted with no other ethnic group seeing the same level of improvement in the past two decade span.

 Health

 A survey in the 1990s on the visible communities in Britain by the Policy Studies Institute concluded that British Bangladeshis continue to be among the most severely disadvantaged.
 Bangladeshis had the highest rates of illness in the UK, in 2001.
 Bangladeshi men were three times as likely to visit their doctor as men in the general population.
 Bangladeshis also had the highest rates of people with disabilities, and were more likely to smoke than any other ethnic group, at a rate of 44% in 1999 in England.
 Smoking was very common amongst the men, but very few women smoked, perhaps due to cultural customs.
 Research suggests that British Bangladeshis need intervention to prevent diabetes at a body mass index (BMI) of 21, which is lower than the otherwise recommended threshold.

 Housing

 The average number of people living in each Bangladeshi household is 5, larger than all other ethnic groups.
 Households which contained a single person were 9%; houses containing a married couple were 54%, pensioner households were 2%.
 There were twice as many people per room as white households, with 43% living in homes with insufficient bedroom space.
 A third of Bangladeshi homes contain more than one family—64% of all overcrowded households in Tower Hamlets are Bangladeshi.
-In England and Wales, only 37% of Bangladeshis owned households compared to 69% of the population, those with social rented tenure is 48%, the largest of which in Tower Hamlets (82%) and Camden (81%).
+The 2001 census for England and Wales found that only 37% of Bangladeshis owned households compared to 69% of the population, those with social rented tenure is 48%, the largest of which in Tower Hamlets (82%) and Camden (81%).

+The 2021 United Kingdom census for England and Wales showed marginal improvement in ownership although Bangladeshis remained as one of the ethnicities with the lowest rates of outright home ownership, at only 9%.
+A further 30% owned their home with a mortgage, 27% privately rented and the remaining 34% of the Bangladeshi population lived in social housing – the only major Asian ethnicity to be more likely than the White British population to live in social housing.